profile-pic

 Given this Redux action creator, identify what might be wrong in terms of synchronous action, dispatching the response and approach to handle asynchronous scenario.
 So this function is fetching the data and returning dispatch, calling an API data and the response is converting to the JSON.
 Then the response is dispatching to action fetch success with the payload data and catching the error on the fetch error in the action with the payload error.
 So given this, the Redux action creator, identify what might be wrong in terms of synchronous action, dispatching the purpose of approach handled asynchronously.
 Oh, wait, and async is not there.
 I think that's the issue.
 Yeah, I think that's the issue.
 We should then return.
 Yeah, async and await is not there, asynchronous scenario.
 This is not asynchronous scenario.
 This is normal API calls when we were using the jQuery and then that thing is there.
 There is no asynchronous here.

-What procedure would you follow to refactor a large Reset Redux store to improve its maintainability?
-Well, what procedure I can follow?
-Well, refactoring a large Redux store to improve its maintainability.
-When you think that the application is going to be big, so that planning has to be done in the start.
-So in the start, we should have a provision that every year when we start, we put a provision there that if the scale of the application becomes high, then how we will handle that.
-So for that, what we do is keep a provision to add another store into the React app.
-Or we use a different, not Redux, we use a different juice stand we use.
-Or we can use some, instead of Redux, some other NPM to implement, which are compatible with the React.
-Because, say for example, if we are not in favor of juice stand, we see that it's going to be big.
-And if server support, we implement the juice stand.
-Even if juice stand takes a little bit more memory than Redux, but the maintainability and readability is more in juice stand.
+What procedure would you follow to refactor a large Redux store to improve its maintainability?
+Well, the procedure I would follow is to plan ahead when the application is expected to be big.
+So, in the start, we should have a provision that every year when we start, we put a provision there that if the scale of the application becomes high, then how we will handle that.
+For that, what we do is keep a provision to add another store into the React app.
+Or we use a different state management system, not Redux, we use a different one.
+Or we can use some other NPM package to implement, which are compatible with the React.
+Because, say for example, if we are not in favor of Redux, we see that it's going to be big.
+And if server-side rendering is required, we implement a different state management system.
+Even if it takes a little bit more memory than Redux, but the maintainability and readability is more in a different state management system.
 Why?
-Because the juice stand creates a store for every module.
-So if we have a store for a single, single module, the readability increases.
-Every store, and it provides the compatibility that one store, one module store can be called into another.
+Because it creates a store for every module.
+So if we have a store for a single module, the readability increases.
+Every store provides the compatibility that one store, one module store can be called into another.
 So maintainability also is there because you can, you do not have to be worrying about the whole store and how many states are there, how many init states are there.
 You have to just worry about the dashboard store.
 If the dashboard store needs something from login store, you just call that login store, take that value and you are done.
-You need not to worry about what is happening on to the account store, what is happening on to the billing store.
+You need not to worry about what is happening on the account store, what is happening on the billing store.
 You need not to worry.
 You just have a dashboard store and that improves the maintainability.
-So with also like, if only Redux store is there, then just declare the interfaces and declare the initials into separate, separate models.
-And once you have that models and everything, then you keep the actions and reducer separate, separate.
+So, if only Redux store is there, then just declare the interfaces and declare the initial states into separate models.
+And once you have those models and everything, then you keep the actions and reducer separate.
 And whenever you are updating something in the store or you're trying to get the store, you just keep, just pull only that action, say for example, you are concerning about the actions in the module.
-So you just call the login actions and you want to update the state through the reducer, which are like login reducer.
-So this is how like one like maintainability and readability could be there.
-And also like to store option at the start is another answer.
+So you just call the login actions and you want to update the state through the login reducer.
+So this is how like maintainability and readability could be there.
+And also, using a different state management system at the start is another option.

 Outline how you would configure Webpack for a React application to optimize bundle size and improve load time.
 Yes.
 To optimize the bundle size and improve the loading time, number one, all the deprecated module, all the unused module has to be taken off.
 We have to check it.
 We try to use the most current version of every npm package wherever we can, and it is compatible with the others.
 So that's the second point.
 We try to concise the code, not too many raw code is there, not too much commented code should be there.
 That will reduce the bundle size, and also if there are images, then images should be vector.
 If there are videos, they should be on that resolution, not that two big files.
 If we can, we can put all the images, videos, somewhere on the S3, and we use that into the app through the S3 URLs.
 That would drastically reduce the bundle size, and it will drastically improve the load time.
 So these are the configuring the Webpacks.
 You have to check that every Webpack is compatible with another, not a lot of warnings, or there are some errors, sometimes the developer leave to ignore it because the code runs even if the error is coming.
 Those things should not be there.
 Yeah, but that is also one point that bundle could not be made if any error is there.
 That is also one point, but sometimes developer ignore very severe warnings.
 So that should have been taken care of.
 These are how you can outline and optimize the bundle size in a React app.